microbiomedata/nmdc-runtime/docs/content/admin.md

 When the Runtime receives a request at that endpoint, it checks two things:

-1. It checks whether the FastAPI application can receive and response to HTTP requests.
+1. It checks whether the FastAPI application can receive and respond to HTTP requests.
 This will be `true` in every HTTP response from this endpoint.
 2. It checks whether the FastAPI application can read from the MongoDB server.
 This will be either `true` or `false`.